Board & Staff

 Ruth Denton

-INTERIM COMMUNICATIONS & MARKETING COORDINATOR
+PROGRAM & MARKETING COORDINATOR

 Ruth Denton (she/her) is passionate about community connection and storytelling.
 She brings over a decade of experience in operations for large and small not-for-profit organizations.
 Her choral upbringing in Manitoba led Ruth to continue singing during her graduate studies in Toronto and Colorado.
 She is the Assistant Conductor of Joie de Vivre Choir and freelances as an oboist in the arts community.
 Ruth is thrilled to work with MCA to advocate and support choral singing in Manitoba.

-ADMINISTRATIVE ASSISTANT
+LIBRARY ASSISTANT

 BOARD